nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 ### 3.1 Menu

-the user is greeted depending on the time of day, `good morning` , `good evening` etc. Upon start up, if there are any expired ingredients in the fridge, the application will prompt the user to clear the expired ingredients.
-In the Main menu, the user is given various options to enter:
+the user is greeted depending on the time of day, `good morning` , `good evening` etc. Upon start up, if there are any expired ingredients in the fridge, the application will ask the user if he wants to clear the expired ingredients.
+Input yes OR no. In the Main menu, the user is given various options to enter:

 1. `option`, outputs a **list of commands** user can enter
 2. `q` , **exits** the application
 3. `a`, remove the **expired** ingredients
-4. `b` , proceed to **fridge** commands
+4. `b` , proceed to **ingredient** commands
 5. `c`, proceeds to **order** commands
 6. `d`, proceeds to **dish** commands